 Traffic filter vandals graffiti over road closure signs in Hackney

-The filters have been placed on streets across the borough to prevent through-traffic as part of a controversial scheme which has led to protests on September 19.
+The filters have been placed on streets across the borough in order to prevent motor vehicles from passing through as part of a controversial road closure scheme which has led to mixed responses from residents and protests on September 19.

 “The road closure brigade has gone from protest to vandalism.
 I’m no Tory, but this looks awful.
-People have lost their faith in the system,” Tony said.
+People have lost their faith in the system,” he said.

-Twitter account Hackney Downs LTN, a group consisting of residents supporting the introduction of a new low traffic neighbourhood in the Brooke and Evering Roads area, posted about another incident of vandalism on September 24.
+Another incident of vandalism occurred on September 24 as reported by Hackney Downs LTN, which stands for low traffic neighbourhood.
+The group consists of residents supporting the introduction of a new low traffic neighbourhood in the Brooke and Evering Roads area.

 “We will repair damage as soon as we are aware and will work with the police to prosecute anyone caught committing criminal damage.”

-The council hopes the measures, which include blocking about 20 roads to through-traffic and restricting 40 or more school streets, will decrease air pollution as well and help reduce CO2 emissions.
+The council hopes its “radical” measures, which include blocking about 20 roads to through traffic and restricting 40 or more school streets, will decrease air pollution as well and help reduce CO2 emissions.